aumb/textframe/README.md

-## THIS IS NOT WORKED ON AND NOT ON THE STORE ANYMORE SINCE GOOGLE RELEASE THEIR *ASK* FEATURE
+## THIS PROJECT IS NOT WORKED ON AND NOT ON THE STORE ANYMORE SINCE GOOGLE RELEASED THEIR *ASK* FEATURE

 <div align="center"
   <img src="./textframe.svg" alt="Project Logo" width="200"/>